-Each common warrant included in the units offered hereby will have an initial exercise price per share equal to \$.
-The common warrants will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+Each common warrant has an initial exercise price per share equal to \$10.625.
+Each placement agent warrant has an initial exercise price per share equal to \$12.50.
+The common warrants and placement agent warrants are currently exercisable and will expire on the fifth anniversary of the original issuance date, which was July 18, 2017.
 The exercise price and number of shares of common stock issuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and the exercise price.
-The common warrants will be issued separately from the common stock included in the units and may be transferred separately immediately thereafter.
-A common warrant to purchase up to of a share of our common stock will be included in each unit purchased in this offering.
+The common warrants were issued separately from the common stock included in the units, or the pre-funded warrants included in the pre-funded units issued in the July 2017 Public Offering, as the case may be, and may be transferred separately immediately thereafter.
+The placement agent warrants were issued separately.